HAWK SENSOR SERIES

 Power: 10–36 VDC, 2 W

-Interface and Communication: RS-485 (Modbus RTU), USB; 4-20 mA, SPDT
+Interface and Communication: RS-485 (Modbus RTU), USB; 4-20 mA, SPDT relay

 Optional features: HazLoc (Class I/II/III, ATEX) enclosure, Surface distance / Water level measurement, Wired or Wireless data transmission and alarms, Stand-alone or Networked operation, Data logger